 “How much does Centering cost?”

 Medicaid and health insurance cover Centering groups because they provide all the basic prenatal care that regular clinic visits do.
-Because Centering is your prenatal care, if you do not have Medicaid or health insurance, you have to pay the Clinic for medical care (same as regular prenatal care visits in the Clinic).
+Because Centering is your prenatal care, if you do not have Medicaid or health insurance, you have to pay the Clinic for medical care (the same as regular prenatal care visits in the Clinic).
 However, it’s important that you not avoid prenatal care because of the cost.
 We can help.
 We also offer WIC (free food for low-income pregnant women and children).
 We have Medicaid offices on site that can help sign patients up for Medicaid for prenatal care or for the delivery.
 These programs are available to non-citizens also.

-CenteringPregnancy® at the Greenville Health System OB/GYN Center has been generously funded by the South Carolina March of Dimes since 2009.
+CenteringPregnancy® at the Prisma Health OB/GYN Center has been generously funded by the South Carolina March of Dimes since 2009.
 The March of Dimes’ mission is “To improve the health of babies by preventing birth defects, premature birth and infant mortality.
 We carry out this mission through research, community services, education and advocacy to save babies’ lives.”
 For more information and to make a donation to this important cause, please click here.